waqasbhatti/cdips-pipeline/README.md

 ## catalog reading dependencies

-At various stages in the photometry process, we project known-star catalogs onto images in order to know where the stars are.
+In order to perform photometry, we project known-star catalogs onto images in order to know where the stars are.
 (This is more reliable than source extraction.)

 The best catalog in town is Gaia DR2.
 To access it quickly, `gaia2read` is a useful program.
 Jason Kim wrote it for his junior thesis, and his source is